leoandresp/leoandresp/README.md

 <br>

-- Passionate about data analysis and process automation
+- Passionate about data engineer, data analysis and process automation
-- Extensive knowledge in tools such as SQL, Python, Power BI and Advanced Excel and the Google Suite
+- Extensive knowledge in tools such as SQL, Python, ETL/ELT Processs, and Advanced Excel and the Google Suite
 - Leader of a group of volunteers dedicated to discovering talents
 - Director of 404 Academy